 One of the standout advantages of the quick feet exercise, as I've personally witnessed, is that it requires no equipment, and you can grasp the technique fairly quickly.
 Not to mention, it's an excellent way to engage your leg muscles and core.

 In comparison to jumping rope or doing burpees, this workout requires less skill and coordination.
 You'll get into the rhythm once you get your feet, legs, and arms coordinated.

 Because you don't need any equipment, circuit training is a beneficial way make it an ideal way to get your muscles pumping for a warm-up or as a station.

-The other major benefit is that it's a great way to work on fast-twitch fibers in your quad, hamstring, and calf muscles .
+The other major benefit is that it's a great way to work on fast-twitch fibers in your quad, hamstring, and calf muscles, according to the Health .